 A few benchmark test should however clear the things as to where these GPUs stand against each other.

 There’s quite a difference in the results of the two tests.
-While the older GFX Bench 2.5 shows that the Adreno 320 on Snapdragon 600 is clearly ahead of its Snapdragon S4 Pro version, in the newer test, things are the other way around, But the ambiguity is only with Galaxy S4 whereas HTC One is clearly ahead of Xperia Z and Nexus 4 in both the tests.
+While the older GFX Bench 2.5 shows that the Adreno 320 on Snapdragon 600 is clearly ahead of its Snapdragon S4 Pro version, in the newer test, things are the other way around.
+But the ambiguity is only with the Galaxy S4, whereas HTC One is clearly ahead of Xperia Z and Nexus 4 in both the tests.
+Also, updated scores for Galaxy S4 with SGX544 show a decline in points scored in both the tests, while HTC One benefits from the Android 4.2.2 update it received recently.

 Next in line would be Mali T604 found on Nexus 10.
 We’ve yet to see this GPU on any other device.
 Once you move past these GPUs, you’ll notice the performance according to these benchmarks degrades considerably.
-The numbers posted by other GPUs are nowhere close to the one posted by the GPUs we mentioned above.
-Here are some further tests to prove that.
+The numbers posted by other GPUs are nowhere close to the ones posted by the GPUs we mentioned above.
+Here are some further results just to prove that.

 GL Benchmark 2.1 Pro Offscreen 720p